Your Europe, Your Say! 2022

 Accessibility to reliable sources should be enhanced and a fact-checking mechanism inaugurated.
 Technology should be the vehicle to guarantee transparency and that could be achieved in a creative way by using modern online tools and apps like videos or games.

 By all means, say No to Censorship!
 Education is always the key and censorship should be avoided.
 National authorities and governments shouldn’t ban or restrict freedom of speech, and truth and credibility are the pillars that should be emphasised and preserved as the essential competences of democratic participatory societies.

-If you would like to know the final product of this project in the form of a free Ebook or if you have any questions about the Erasmus+ programme, please do not hesitate to contact Marco Dessi.
+If you would like to receive the final report of this project in the form of a free PDF or you have any questions about The Truth about Lies more generally, please do not hesitate to contact Marco Dessi.